-I’ve covered this to some extent in the article How to Prune Plants Easily and Effectively: Part 1 so read that first for general information on what you should prune.
+I’ve covered this to some extent in the article Pruning Plants: Learn How To Prune Plants Without Killing Them so read that first for general information on what you should prune.

 For fruit trees, once you have pruned out the three D’s and any crossing branches, your next step is to maintain the tree shape and size.
 You don’t want to get too carried away with your pruning.
 You’ll want to prune only at most a 1/3 of the branches and 1/3 of the length.